Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 ## Extracting the String from StringBuilder

-Converting the contents of a StringBuilder to a regular String is a facile matter.
+Converting the contents of a StringBuilder to a regular String is easy:

 - `myBuilder.toString()`